angular/angular/aio/content/guide/testing.md

 ## Set up testing

-The Angular CLI downloads and installs everything you need to test an Angular application with the [Jasmine test framework](https://jasmine.github.io).
+The Angular CLI downloads and installs everything you need to test an Angular application with [Jasmine testing framework](https://jasmine.github.io).

 The project you create with the CLI is immediately ready to test.
 Just run the [`ng test`](cli/test) CLI command: